Sinicization of Tibet: Growth of Lhasa's population

-Debate on the intention of the PRC
+Debate about the intention of the PRC

-In 1989, high-profile French criminal lawyer Robert Badinter participated in an episode of Apostrophes (a well-known French television program devoted to human rights) with the Dalai Lama.
+In 1989, the high-profile French criminal lawyer Robert Badinter was interviewed during an episode of Apostrophes (a well-known French television program which is devoted to human rights) with the Dalai Lama.
 Referring to the disappearance of Tibetan culture, Badinter used the phrase "cultural genocide".
 In 1993, the Dalai Lama used the same phrase to describe the destruction of Tibetan culture.
-During the 2008 Tibetan unrest, he accused the Chinese of cultural genocide in their crackdown.
+During the 2008 Tibetan unrest, he accused the Chinese of committing cultural genocide during their crackdown.

-In 2008, Robert Barnett, director of the Program for Tibetan Studies at Columbia University, said that it was time for accusations of cultural genocide to be dropped: "I think we have to get over any suggestion that the Chinese are ill-intentioned or trying to wipe out Tibet."
+In 2008, Robert Barnett, director of the Program for Tibetan Studies at Columbia University, stated that it was time for accusations of cultural genocide to be dropped: "I think we have to get over any suggestion that the Chinese are ill-intentioned or are trying to wipe out Tibet."
 Barnett voiced his doubts in a review in the New York Review of Books: "Why, if Tibetan culture within Tibet is being 'fast erased from existence', [do] so many Tibetans within Tibet still appear to have a more vigorous cultural life, with over a hundred literary magazines in Tibetan, than their exile counterparts?"